elibroftw/blog.elijahlopez.ca/content/posts/retail-investors-are-stupid.md

 ### Case Study: Cathie Wood and ARK

 They called her the modern Peter Lynch; she was the complete opposite.
 ARKK is below pre-pandemic levels.
-The only reason this ETF went up in the first place was due to owning TSLA when it's price blew up.
+The only reason this ETF went up in the first first place was due to owning TSLA when it's price blew up.

 ### Case Study: SPACS